 JACKSON, Miss.
 (CN) – A photographer claims in court that former Mississippi Gov. Haley Barbour’s book on Hurricane Katrina includes copyrighted images of the deadly 2005 storm that he has refused to remove from the book, social media and book signing appearances.

-In a complaint filed Thursday in Jackson, Miss., federal court, professional photographer Suzi Altman claims that at least two of her photographs have been used in Barbour’s 2015 book, “America’s Great Storm,” that she copyrighted from the two weeks she spent shooting the disaster.
+In a federal complaint filed Thursday in Jackson, Miss., professional photographer Suzi Altman claims that at least two of her photographs have been used in Barbour’s 2015 book, “America’s Great Storm,” that she copyrighted from the two weeks she spent shooting the disaster.

 Altman sued Barbour, who was 20 months into his first term as governor when the storm hit, and the University Press of Mississippi, a nonprofit book publisher supported by Mississippi’s eight state universities.

 According to the lawsuit, Altman was retained by Mississippi Emergency Management Agency to take the photographs in the immediate aftermath of Hurricane Katrina that MEMA could use in its publicity of emergency efforts.